TL;DR

 If humans are still executing most resolutions by default, the system is AI-assisted, not agentic.

-Organizations that still rely on ticket-centric support models will feel slow and outdated, both to employees and to leadership.
-Agentic service desks will represent the baseline for modern support, not an experiment.
+By 2026, expectations around enterprise AI are different from the year before.
+AI is no longer novel.
+It is assumed.
+Organizations that still rely on ticket-centric support models feel slow and outdated, both to employees and to leadership.
+Agentic service desks are becoming the baseline for modern support, not an experiment.

 Final Thoughts

-For organizations planning their support strategy beyond 2025, the question is no longer whether agentic service desks will become mainstream.
-The question is how quickly they can move beyond tickets and let AI own outcomes.
+For organizations planning their support strategy beyond 2025, the question is not whether agentic service desks will become mainstream.
+It is how quickly they can move beyond tickets and let AI own outcomes.
+The ones who make that shift early will set the standard others are forced to follow.

 .png)